Tips for Cleaning Your AC System

 2. Clean the Outside

-Then use the vacuum to slowly clean the metallic fins.
-These pieces are also referred to as condenser coils and divert heat away from your unit.
+Then run the vacuum to slowly clean the metallic fins.
+These pieces are also called condenser coils and transfer heat away from your unit.

 You need to be careful with these fragile coils.
-Misshapen or crinkled fins can affect efficiency.
+Warped or crushed fins can affect efficiency.

 3. Fix Bent Fins

-Use a butter knife to straighten misshapen fins.
-You can also buy a fin comb from an appliance parts retailer.
-A pro from Patterson & Stirling Inc should handle extensive damage.
+Use a butter knife to adjust warped fins.
+You can also get a fin comb from an appliance part retailer.
+A pro from Patterson & Stirling should take care of large amounts of damage.

 4. Clean the Inside

-After removing the fan, fish out leaves and other yard litter.
-Then clean the inside of the system with a wet sponge.
+After extracting the fan, fish out leaves and other yard waste.
+Then mop the inside of the system with a wet cloth.

 The only coil cleaner you should use is water.
-Use light pressure from a hose nozzle to wash the fins, spraying water from the inside out.
-Reinstall the fan once you’re finished.
+Use light pressure from a hose nozzle to clean the fins, showering water from the inside out.
+Reinstall the fan once you’re completed.

 5. Test Your Air Conditioner

 You can now restore power and turn your air conditioner back on.
-If it’s not working properly, give us a call at 814-308-0416.
+If it’s not running like it should, contact us a call at 814-308-0416.

 Related: Air Conditioner Service: Pay a Little Now, Save Later